Top Day Trips from Denver, Colorado for Outdoor Adventures

 If you only have time for one hike, I’d pick the Emerald Lake Trail.
 In full transparency, this is one of the only trails I’ve explored in RMNP - but it’s so good we’ve done it on both our trips.
 The first time my husband and I hiked to Emerald Lake was in early May and the majority of the trail was still snow covered, including all of the lakes along the way.
 The second time, in July, was a totally different experience - seeing all of the lakes, wildflowers in bloom and elk hanging out along the trail.

-After your hike, spend some time exploring in Estes Park - here you will find shops, cafes and the iconic Stanley Hotel (known for the Shining) along a picturesque waterway.
-In summer, you may even see elk hanging out in the middle of town.
+After the park, spend some time exploring in Estes Park - here you will find shops, cafes and the iconic Stanley Hotel (known for the Shining) along a picturesque waterway.
+Grab a scoop of ice cream, browse the shops and in the summer months, keep an eye out for elk wandering through town.

 Some tips to keep in mind for Rocky Mountain National Park: